-Feeding Pennsylvania promotes and aids our members in securing food and other resources to reduce hunger and food insecurity for their communities and across Pennsylvania.
+Feeding Pennsylvania promotes and aids our member food banks in securing food and other resources to reduce hunger and food insecurity in their communities and across Pennsylvania.

 Click on the “Data Sources”, “Government Partners” and “Anti-Hunger Partners” tabs for a full list of links.